Ramsey County Board 'appalled and angered' by allegations of discrimination among jail staff

 Chauvin, a former Minneapolis police officer, was booked at the county jail May 29 after he was charged with third-degree murder and manslaughter in the death of George Floyd.

-All officers of color at the county jail were ordered to a separate floor and prohibited from any contact with Chauvin because a supervisor said their race would be a potential “liability” around Chauvin, according to a copy of racial discrimination charges filed Friday on behalf of eight officers of color.
+All officers of color at the county jail were ordered to a separate floor and prohibited from any contact with Chauvin because a supervisor said their race would be a potential "liability" around Chauvin, according to a copy of racial discrimination charges filed Friday on behalf of eight officers.

 Toni Carter, the Ramsey County Board chairwoman, said the allegations "are of high concern."